bsiniarski-r7/worker-placement/README.md

 Finally, you can use this script to find placement of logs.

 1. Firstly, you need to populate a file called 'test-population' with logs that you wish to search for.
 This file is created by remove-duplicates.py script at the end of execution, so you don't have to do it manually.

+2. Then run:
+<pre>python find-placement.py <b>29-04-2018</b></pre>

+3. Results will be saved in results folder in a file named "placement"